Economic Burden of Schizophrenia in the US Exceeded $155 Billion in 2013, New Study Finds

 May 16, 2016

-A research team including Analysis Group Managing Principal Eric Wu, Vice President Annie Guérin, and Senior Economist Martin Cloutier, has completed a follow-up study to their landmark 2002 work analyzing the economic cost of schizophrenia in the U.S. “The Economic Burden of Schizophrenia in the United States in 2013,” forthcoming in the Journal of Clinical Psychiatry, is an important update to the existing literature on the economic burden of schizophrenia, supporting previous findings that schizophrenia is associated with substantial costs.
+A research team including Analysis Group Managing Principal Eric Wu, and Vice Presidents Annie Guérin and Martin Cloutier, has completed a follow-up study to their landmark 2002 work analyzing the economic cost of schizophrenia in the US.
+“The Economic Burden of Schizophrenia in the United States in 2013,” forthcoming in the Journal of Clinical Psychiatry, is an important update to the existing literature on the economic burden of schizophrenia, supporting previous findings that schizophrenia is associated with substantial costs.

 Several factors may have contributed to explain this increase versus the burden estimate of 2002 (62.7 billion).
 First, the prevalence of schizophrenia being better documented than a decade ago, the new study based their estimates on a prevalence estimate of 1.1% (versus 0.5% in the original study).
 In addition, several structural changes over the past decade also likely impacted the economic burden of schizophrenia as well as the repartition of the costs across components.
 Important changes include coverage changes in Medicare programs, new legislations on healthcare coverage (e.g., Patient Protection and Affordable Care Act, 2010) and coverage quality (e.g., Mental Health Parity and Addiction Equity Act, 2008), changes in pharmacologic therapy (i.e., introduction of new drugs and availability of some generic atypical antipsychotics), and a continuing trend of de-institutionalization.
 Indeed, the 2013 study found substantially greater caregiving costs to family members, perhaps driven by continuing de-institutionalization of patients as part of the “reintegration” focus of the Americans with Disabilities Act.
 “A push for increased family intervention for schizophrenia patients can be beneficial and is recommended by many international clinical guidelines,” according to the authors, “but this intervention comes at a high economic price to caregivers.”